Corn snake: In captivity

 Corn snakes are one of the most popular types of snakes to keep in captivity or as pets, second only to the ball python.
-However, they are the most popular pet snake in Brazil.
+Outside of their native range, they are a popular pet snake in Brazil, where they risk becoming an invasive species.
 Their size, calm temperament, and ease of care contribute to this popularity.
 Captive corn snakes tolerate being handled by their owners, even for extended periods.

 Variations

 After many generations of selective breeding, captive bred corn snakes are found in a wide variety of different colors and patterns.
 These result from recombining the dominant and recessive genes that code for proteins involved in chromatophore development, maintenance, or function.
 New variations, or morphs, become available every year as breeders gain a better understanding of the genetics involved.